syncfusion-content/wpf-docs/wpf/CheckedListBox/Getting-Started.md

 ## Adding control via designer

-The [CheckListBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html) control can be added to the application by dragging it from Toolbox and dropping it in designer.
-The required [assemblies]([control dependencies](https://help.syncfusion.com/wpf/control-dependencies#checklistbox)) will be added automatically.
+The [CheckListBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html) control can be added to the application by dragging it from Toolbox and dropping it in the designer.
+The required [assemblies](https://help.syncfusion.com/wpf/control-dependencies#checklistbox) will be added automatically.

 ![Adding control via designer](Getting-Started_images/wpf-checklistbox-control-added-by-designer.png)

 ## Adding control manually in XAML

-In order to add [CheckListBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html) control manually in XAML, do the below steps,
+To add the [CheckListBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html) control manually in XAML, follow these steps,

 1.Add the following assembly references to the project.

 * Syncfusion.Shared.WPF
 * Syncfusion.Tools.WPF

-2.Import Syncfusion WPF schema **http://schemas.syncfusion.com/wpf** in XAML page.
+2.Import Syncfusion WPF schema **http://schemas.syncfusion.com/wpf** in the XAML page.

 3.Declare the `CheckListBox` control in XAML page.